mady-dx/InstaTime/README.md

 The following **optional** features are implemented:

-- [x] User sees app icon in home screen and styled bottom navigation view
+- [ ] User sees app icon in home screen and styled bottom navigation view
 - [ ] Style the feed to look like the real Instagram feed.
 - [x] After the user submits a new post, show an indeterminate progress bar while the post is being uploaded to Parse.

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [x] User can see App Icon in the home screen

 ## Video Walkthrough